Understanding the Performance of Learning Precoding Policy with GNN and CNNs: CNNs for Learning Precoding Policy

 \section{CNNs for Learning Precoding Policy}

 In this section, we first introduce two CNNs for learning the precoding policy, which have never been used for learning wireless policies.
-Then, we show the connection of the two CNNs to the EdgeGNN.
+To show the connection of the two CNNs to the EdgeGNN, we then express the input-output relations of the two CNNs in matrix form.